Ivan Geshev: Nomination for General Prosecutor and Ensuing Protests of 2019

-Political scientist Evgenii Dainov criticized the nomination: “Ivan Geshev clearly told us he will prosecute people from a list, without respecting the separation of powers.
+Political scientist Evgenii Dainov criticized the nomination: "Ivan Geshev clearly told us he will prosecute people from a list, without respecting the separation of powers.
 He will prosecute people who are inconvenient for him.
-He is extremely dangerous and he has revealed himself as the gravedigger of Bulgarian democracy”.
-Judge Zdravka Kalaidjieva, former judge at the European Court of Human Rights, is also concerned: “In his interview with the Bulgarian National Television, Mr. Geshev presented his views on the prosecutor’s office as a repressive body against pre-selected ideological and economic opponents – views which are contrary to the principle of equality before the law, pluralism of opinions and free competition.
-He believes the prosecution is a body whose main purpose is to arrest and conduct show operations and convict people instead of sending the suspects of a crime before a court which can hand down a verdict”.
+He is extremely dangerous and he has revealed himself as the gravedigger of Bulgarian democracy".
+Judge Zdravka Kalaidjieva, former judge at the European Court of Human Rights, was also concerned: "In his interview with the Bulgarian National Television, Mr. Geshev presented his views on the prosecutor's office as a repressive body against pre-selected ideological and economic opponents – views which are contrary to the principle of equality before the law, pluralism of opinions and free competition.
+He believes the prosecution is a body whose main purpose is to arrest and conduct show operations and convict people instead of sending the suspects of a crime before a court which can hand down a verdict".

 Some analysts believed Ivan Geshev could have been a rocket carrier for a less public but equally controversial candidate who may be nominated after protests escalate.
 Prime Minister Boyko Borisov has already expressed his support for Member of European Parliament Emil Radev.

 Prominent civil society members and NGOs, including the Bulgarian Helsinki Committee, asserted that Geshev lacked the professional and moral qualities which are required for the position because of his record of abusing the law and human rights.

 In response to the protests, colleagues of Ivan Geshev from the prosecution started a petition in his support.
 There were many declarations of Regional Prosecutor's Offices and jurists who expressed their support for Geshev's nomination.